 Special Educational Needs and Assessment

 The term Special Educational Needs (SEN) has a legal definition.
-Children with special educational needs all have learning difficulties or disabilities that make it harder for them to learn than most children of the same age and may need additional or different help from that given to other children of the same age.
+Children with special educational needs all have learning difficulties or impairments that make it harder for them to learn than most children of the same age and may need additional or different help from that given to other children of the same age.

 The law specifies that children do not have learning difficulties just because their first language is not English but of course, some of these children may have learning difficulties also.